ndevenish/pycbf/docs/objects/cbf_goniometer.rst

 .. py:method:: cbf_goniometer_struct.get_reciprocal(reserved, ratio, wavelength, real1, real2, real3, reciprocal1, reciprocal2, reciprocal3)

+   cbf_get_reciprocal sets \*\ *reciprocal1*, \* *reciprocal2*, and \*
-   cbf_get_reciprocal sets \*reciprocal1, \* reciprocal2, and \* reciprocal3 to the 3 components of the of the reciprocal-space vector corresponding to the real-space vector (real1, real2, real3).
-The reciprocal-space
-   vector is oriented to correspond to the goniometer setting with all axes at 0.
-The value wavelength is the wavlength in Å and the value ratio specifies the current goniometer setting and varies from 0.0 at the beginning of the exposur

-   e to 1.0 at the end, irrespective of the actual rotation range.
+   *reciprocal3* to the 3 components of the of the reciprocal-space vector corresponding to the real-space vector (*real1*, *real2*, *real3*).
+The reciprocal-space vector is oriented to correspond to the goniometer setting with all axes at 0.
+The value *wavelength* is the wavlength in Å and the value *ratio* specifies the current goniometer setting and varies from 0.0 at the beginning of the exposur e to 1.0 at the end, irrespective of the actual rotation range.

    Any of the destination pointers may be NULL.

-   The parameter reserved is presently unused and should be set to 0.
+   The parameter *reserved* is presently unused and should be set to 0.

    :param reserved: Unused.
 Any value other than 0 is invalid.
    :param ratio: Goniometer setting.
 0 = beginning of exposure, 1 = end.